betterplace/voting_challenge/README.md

     git push -u origin main
     ```
 3. Solve the challenge
-4. Provide access to betterplace devs (@Joerg-Seitz, @diego-souza, and @liesas) so they can have a look.
+4. Provide access to betterplace devs (@Joerg-Seitz, @diego-souza, @fwolfst, and @liesas) so they can have a look.
 You will receive the email addresses for this during the application process. **Please do not make your solutions public!**

 ## Setup
 There is nothing out of the ordinary in the application all the commands from a basic rails app should work.
 You only need to run the bundle.